music-suite/music-suite/docs/src/User-Guide.md

 compoundTime [3,2] 8 :: TimeSignature
 ```

 The default time signature is `4/4` is used (written as *c*).
-We can override this globally using @[timeSignature].
+We can override this globally using [timeSignature][ref-timeSignature].

 ```haskell+music
 timeSignature (3/8) $ seq [db,eb,f]
 ```

-We can also set the time signature for a specific time span using  @[timeSignatureDuring].
+We can also set the time signature for a specific time span using  [timeSignatureDuring][ref-timeSignatureDuring].
 Time signature changes will always force a new bar.

 ### Converting between time signatures

 Setting the time signature does *not* imply that the music is renotated.
-To accomplish this we'll need to use @[stretch] or @[compress].
+To accomplish this we'll need to use [stretch][ref-stretch] or [compress][ref-compress].
 For example, the following music is notated using a quarter note pulse.

 ```haskell+music
 let